 As soon as you sign up, you’ll receive a welcome mail (with a request to share some of your music), followed by a short email series to take you through the key strategies for booking more jazz gigs.

 You’ll be joining around 3,000 other gigging musicians worldwide on the Jazzfuel newsletter – and you can meet some of them inside the private Jazzfuel members Facebook group.

 Join 2,500+ jazz musicians around the world getting Jazzfuel updates...

 Having a great project is only half the battle.

 I see examples all the time of musicians who play amazing music, but are not really in a position to get a lot of gigs or press attention because they’re not taking care of the non-playing side of things to a similarly high level.

 If you really want to speed up your progress, there are some things you should be aware of…

 First impressions are important when it comes to winning fans and convincing industry people to book you or write about you.

 Attention is short and, especially online, there are a lot of people trying to get heard.

 So you’ve been doing some great gigs or you’ve just launched an album that you’re particularly proud of.
-What next?